 And there’s more!
 You see, some gateway providers not only supply you with a payment gateway but offer additional features that will make your banking and merchant experience more secure and easier, as Maxpay does!
 How can you achieve that?
-Our team is here to explain – keep on reading to find out more!
+The Maxpay team is here to explain – keep on reading to find out more!

 What is a payment gateway and why is it so important

 A payment gateway is an essential tool for accepting debit and credit card payments online, as it is responsible for transferring the data from the merchants’ websites to payment processors.

 This is how it works: a client wants to buy something online, adds the item to the cart, and fills in his card details.
 A payment gateway collects this information, encrypts it to secure it, and passes it on to a payment processor.

 It, in turn, sends the data to the acquiring bank, from where it gets to the card association and the issuing bank (the cardholder’s bank).
 The latter either approves or declines the transaction.
 The information on the transaction status is then transferred back to the payment gateway, which notifies the merchant and the customer of it.
 All of the described actions take place within seconds.

 You can find out more about the subsequent processes in our article: “The basics of online payment processing”.

 Thus, payment gateways are essential for electronic transactions.
 Gateway providers ensure a more secure environment for customers and merchants: encrypting the card information for the former, and verifying the information, examining the velocity patterns to protect merchants from fraud.

 Now that you understand the basics about payment gateways, let’s see how choosing the right tools can help grow your company.

 How the right payment gateway can make a business work better